Documentation Index

 8.3 Atomic Operations

-- The spend counter increment and Stripe PaymentIntent creation MUST be treated as a logical unit
+- The spend counter increment and PSP PaymentIntent creation MUST be treated as a logical unit

-- If the Stripe charge fails after the counter is incremented, the counter MUST be rolled back
+- If the PSP charge fails after the counter is incremented, the counter MUST be rolled back

 - Concurrent settlement requests for the same delegation MUST be serialized or use optimistic concurrency control